jdiehl/evenagement/README.md

 ### Development

 We use the [Firebase Emulator](https://firebase.google.com/docs/emulator-suite) for development and testing.
-(Note that you still need to configure a real Firebase Project in the environment, as [shown below](#environment).)
+(Note that you still need to configure a real Firebase project in the environment, as [shown below](#environment).)

 1. Ensure `NEXT_PUBLIC_USE_FIREBASE_EMULATOR=1` is set in [`.env.local`](./.env.local)
 2. Start emulator: `pnpm run emulator`